RenDelaCruz/JungleJump/README.md

 ## Instructions
 - Move with arrow keys
 - Jump or double jump with space
+- Run holding shift

-- Collect coins and don't get hit by the bombs.
+Collect coins and don't get hit by the bombs.

 > More bombs appear the higher your score!
 Be careful.